mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 Pandas DataFrame.

 HDFS breaks up our CSV files into 128MB chunks on various hard drives spread throughout the cluster.
-The dask distributed workers each read the chunks of bytes local to them and call the `pandas.read_csv` function on these bytes, producing 391 separate Pandas DataFrame objects spread throughout the memory of our eight worker nodes.
-The returned objects, `nyc2014` and `nyc2015`, are [dask.dataframe](http://dask.pydata.org/en/latest/dataframe.html) objects which present a subset of the Pandas API to the user, but farm out all of the work to the many Pandas dataframes they control.
+The dask.distributed workers each read the chunks of bytes local to them and call the `pandas.read_csv` function on these bytes, producing 391 separate Pandas DataFrame objects spread throughout the memory of our eight worker nodes.
+The returned objects, `nyc2014` and `nyc2015`, are [dask.dataframe](http://dask.pydata.org/en/latest/dataframe.html) objects which present a subset of the Pandas API to the user, but farm out all of the work to the many Pandas dataframes they control across the network.

 Play with Distributed Data